celo-org/docs/blog/07-01-23-how-to-build-car-marketplace-dapp-with-react/how-to-build-car-marketplace-dapp-with-react.md

 The `_car` promise is then pushed to the `_cars` array.
 After the loop is finished, wait for all promises in the `_cars` array to be resolved by calling `await Promise.all(_cars)`, this will make sure that all the cars have been retrieved before moving on.
 Then it's updating the state with the cars array, by calling `setCars(cars);`

-The next step is filtering the cars that have been bought or rented by the user by checking the car.owner value and the isSale value and storing the result in _myCars variable, then it's updating the state with the _myCars variable.
+The next step is filtering the cars that have been bought by the user by checking the car.owner value and the isBought value and storing the result in _myCars variable, then it's updating the state with the _myCars variable.

 After creating these functions, you would need a way for them to be implemented in the application.
 In this case, the functions would need to be called every time the application starts.
 You would need to retrieve the balance and get the cars already created.